NathaTerrien/roll20-wip/Macchiato Monsters/ReadMe.md

 # Current version
 1.0 [Screenshot](mm.jpg)

-The sheet has integrated rolls (with chat roll templates).
+The sheet has integrated rolls (with chat roll templates) for:
+* Stat check
+* HP
+* Gear risk dice
-One caveat: Risk dice can not be checked on Weapon when multiple damage dice are used.
+* Weapon damage/risk dice (one caveat: Risk dice can not be checked on Weapon when multiple damage dice are used)

 # Release notes